alflanagan/atom-language-utl/README.md

 Adds syntax highlighting and (eventually) snippets to UTL files in Atom.

 Bits and pieces may be stolen from the [PHP language support](https://github.com/atom/language-php.git) for Atom.
+Also see [atom-django-templates](https://github.com/benjohnson/atom-django-templates).

 At this point the UTL syntax highlighting seems to be pretty functional.
 No snippets yet, and see [Issues](https://github.com/alflanagan/atom-language-utl/issues).